-Throughout 2015/16 People United has worked alongside local residents in Newington, Ramsgate in Kent to explore ‘the best of us’ through arts and creativity.
-We found stories of courage, hope and love – amongst others – and have told these through a whole variety of art forms culminating in Newington’s first ever arts festival, Best Fest, in October 2015.
-During Best Fest, local people voted on a theme for the 2016 commission and they chose to explore KINDNESS.
+Throughout 2015/16 People United worked alongside local residents in Newington, Ramsgate in Kent to explore ‘the best of us’ through arts and creativity.
+We found stories of courage, hope and love and told these through a whole variety of art forms culminating in Newington’s first ever arts festival, Best Fest.
+During this first Best Fest, local people voted for the theme of the artist commission and they chose KINDNESS.

-Thor McIntyre-Burnie, Chloe Osborne and Kati Francis delivered a participatory project and interactive installation built with and for the community in order to share their personal experiences, experiment with new connections and catalyse future kindnesses.
-They ran a series of play labs, each focussing on a different sense and set of mediums to explore how we can creatively and aesthetically express the connections we make whilst experiencing an act of kindness.
-The laboratory format allowed an accessible, inclusive and safe space to do this, understanding that a place to play and explore is vital for stimulating the imagination, discovering new ways of thinking and prompting new ways of connecting with people.
+Artists Thor McIntyre-Burnie, Chloe Osborne and Kati Francis delivered a participatory project and interactive installation, built with and for the community, in order to share their personal experiences, experiment with new connections and catalyse future kindnesses.
+To do this they ran a series of play labs, each focussing on a different sense and set of mediums to explore how we can creatively and aesthetically express the connections we make whilst experiencing an act of kindness.

-The artists worked with Newington Residents to design a Kindness Investigation Sensory System (KISS) providing people with a sense of the power of this hotspot.
-The system, code named KISS, was installed at the hugely popular festival Best Fest on 31 July 2016.
+The artists worked with Newington Residents to design a Kindness Investigation Sensory System (KISS) providing people with a sense of the power of this kindness hotspot.

-The KISS System explores the sensory experience of kindness, unpicking the connections (both neural and physical) which it stimulates.
+The KISS System explored the sensory experience of kindness, unpicking the connections (both neural and physical) which it stimulates.
 Barbara Fredrickson, an American professor in the department of psychology at the University of North Carolina has discovered that moments of connection between strangers, together with a regular focus on kindness can strengthen the vagus nerve, which connects the heart to the brain and the nervous system.
-The UK’s KISS, created a ‘hands on’ experience that made these micro-moments of connection visible and graspable.
+KISS created a ‘hands on’ experience that made these micro-moments of connection visible and graspable.